alexdhwang/alexdhwang.github.io/_drafts/progit2.md

 +------------+     +------------+     +------------+
 ```

 When you command `git branch test`, Git creates a new branch named `test`.
-A branch is simply a pointer to a commit object, so the cost of its creation is very cheap.
+A branch is simply a pointer to a commit object (or saying that a file containing 40 characters), so the cost of its creation is very cheap.
 The default branch is named `master`.

 ```
                                       +------------+   +--------+